- Scientific Name: Corydoras paleatus

 They are small, with males reaching a maximum size of 2.5 inches (6.5 cm) and females no more than 3 inches (7.5 cm).
 The body of this species is rather stocky and covered with two rows of bony plates, also known as scutes.
 The head is also covered in large bony plates, from which its scientific name is derived.
 On the upper jaw are two pairs of barbels, which aide the fish when rummaging through the substrate for morsels of food.

 The body coloration is pale olive to tan, with a green iridescent sheen.
 A network of dark green-black markings covers the body, with no two specimens being exactly the same.
 The fins are relatively pale, and the dorsal fin has a dark splotch on the first few rays, while the caudal fin has a sprinkling of fine spots.
 This species has an adipose fin, which has a spot at the upper tip.
-Cultivated varieties exist in albino and a gold variety sometimes referred to as Golden Paleatus .
+Cultivated varieties exist in albino and a gold variety sometimes referred to as Golden Paleatus.
 Wild caught specimens have more contrast in the patterning, as well as more iridescence than most captive bred specimens.

 An interesting behavior in this species is the ability to produce sound by abduction (movement away from the middle of the body) of its pectoral fins.
 This behavior is generally seen during courtship or in juveniles when they are distressed.

 Another habit they have is ‘winking’ at their owners.
 This happens due to their articulated eyes that allow them to tilt the eye down and back up without moving the head.
 Like other Corys, this species will sometimes dart to the surface of the water and appear to gulp air.
 They are able to use atmospheric oxygen by swallowing it and absorbing it in the gut.
 It is normal to see them do this from time to time.
-However, if an increase in this behavior is noted, it may be a sign of deteriorating water quality, and steps should be taken to improve conditions.
+If an increase in this behavior is noted, it may be a sign of deteriorating water quality, and steps should be taken to improve conditions.

-This species is very peaceful and although quite active during the day, they are also known for sitting in one spot for long periods of time, perusing the area to spot bits of food.
+This species is very peaceful, and although quite active during the day, they are also known for sitting in one spot for long periods of time, perusing the area to spot bits of food.
 They prefer to have others of their own kind and do best when kept in shoals.

 Great for small to large aquariums, this species should be kept in groups of three or more.
-Ideal tankmates are other small fish such as; small peaceful Barbs, Danios, Livebearers, Killifish, small Tetras, and Dwarf Cichlids.
+Ideal tankmates are other small fish, such as small peaceful Barbs, Danios, Livebearers, Killifish, small Tetras, and Dwarf Cichlids.
 Keep in mind that this species prefers cooler water, so avoid keeping with species that require the higher end of tropical temperatures.
 Also, avoid keeping with large or aggressive fish.

 Habitat & Care